 - Professional Development - Team members are required to participate in either the Tsai CITY professional development workshops or one of Yale's start-up practicum courses

-- Competitions - Teams who receive Sobotka Grants are encouraged compete in the Sabin Environmental Venture Prize
+- Competitions - Teams who receive Sobotka Grants are encouraged to compete in the Sabin Environmental Venture Prize

-- Acknowledgement - Ventures should acknowledge support from the Sobotka Research Fund
+- Acknowledgment - Where relevant, ventures should acknowledge support from the Sobotka Seed Stage Venture Grants

 1. Can my business idea be an international venture and not necessarily within the USA?